-Possible Misconfiguration

-Unless you need to specify for some reason a specific IP address for RTP, you'd better leave this field empty
+Possible Misconfiguration Unless you need to specify for some reason a specific IP address for RTP, you'd better leave this field empty and let Asterisk do the job for you!

 External SIP address

 This is the public IP address used for the SIP delivery.
 It means that this is the IP you want to use for SIP signalling.